jwrr/lued/README.md

 * alt_mN - change mouse step size
 * alt_MM - toggle between stepsize of N and 1

-* alt_db/DB delete to bottom/beginning of file - done
-* alt_dl/DL delete to end/start of line - done
 * add support for double ctrl-K hot.
 * ctrl_H - when done with find and replace return page to original offset